 - No motions in limine will be heard on the day of trial.
 All motions in limine shall be filed not later than one week prior to calendar call.
 All motions in limine will be heard not later than the Friday before trial.
 The parties shall make a good faith effort to discuss the issues raised in motions in limine prior to the hearing.
 Motions in limine addressing electronic recordings (audio and video) shall specify, whenever possible, the specific times in the recording to be addressed.

 - Motions to suppress and motions to dismiss are to be set for Monday or Tuesday afternoons.

-- "Long" Motion Hearings: Dates and times for specially set motions in limine, motions to suppress/dismiss, and non-jury trials, will be obtained by contacting the Division's Judicial Assistant (William Rivera 561-355-1504; email@example.com).
+- "Long" Motion Hearings: Dates and times for specially set motions in limine, motions to suppress/dismiss, and non-jury trials, will be obtained by contacting the Division's Judicial Assistant (William Rivera; firstname.lastname@example.org).

-- Defense counsel will coordinate with the state setting hearings which require witnesses to be subpoenaed.
-Counsel will present the opposing party and the Court all case law on which a side expects to rely not later than two days prior to the hearing, if possible.
+- Defense counsel will coordinate with the state in setting hearings which require witnesses to be subpoenaed.
+Counsel will present the opposing party and the Court all case law on which a side expects to rely not later than two days prior to the hearing.

 - Agreed Orders: There are no "agreed motions"; there are agreed orders, or there may be joint motions.
 However, do not present any type of order to the Court unless a written motion has been filed or an ore tenus motion has been made on the record.

 - If the Court has ordered the defendant to be present for a hearing, the defendant's presence may not be waived by the attorney.

 - The Court considers these "guidelines" to be a work in progress.
 Please feel free to suggest ways to improve these guidelines.